gilzow/ezsql/readme.txt

 * First version uploaded to WordPress.

 == Upgrade Notice ==

+= 1.3.02.12 =
+Added Menu Placement and sorting options and expanded eval function to take multiple global variables.

 = 1.3.01.28 =
 Added eval function to take PHP code in the SQL Statement.